ICHydro/anaconda/installation/README.md

 ### Requirements:

-The Yii2 framework on which the project is built, needs PHP 5.4 or higher with the mbstring extension and PCRE-support.
+The Yii2 framework and its extensions need PHP 5.6 or higher with the mbstring extension and PCRE-support.

 ### Redhat/Centos